cwru-robotics/Calib-Sled/README.md

 # Calib-Sled
 Arduino-controlled calibration sled for endoscopes (and potentially other things).

+--IMPORTANT NOTE--

+If you are using ROS Melodic (or later??) you will need to download and open https://github.com/ros-drivers/rosserial/archive/refs/tags/0.7.7.zip, and manually move `rosserial_python/src/rosserial_python/SerialClient.py` to `/opt/ros/melodic/lib/python2.7/dist-packages/rosserial_arduino`.
+This will require sudo permissions.
+This is a fix for arduino-based services exiting as soon as they are called: https://github.com/ros-drivers/rosserial/issues/408

 #Setup From Cold Start
 * Turn on both power supplies.
 The switch on the top power supply should always be set to "on".
 * Turn on the da Vinci camera system, with the switch labeled "camera power" in the translucent box on the instrument cart (underneath the CRT TV).